V1T: large-scale mouse V1 response prediction using a Vision Transformer: Introduction

 \section{Introduction}

 Understanding how the visual system processes information is a fundamental challenge in neuroscience.
 Predictive models of neural responses to naturally occurring stimuli have shown to be a successful approach toward this goal, serving the dual purpose of generating new hypotheses about biological vision~\citep{bashivan2019neural, walker2019inception, ponce2019evolving} and bridging the gap between biological and computer vision~\citep{li2019learning, sinz2019engineering, safarani2021towards}.
-This approach relies on the idea that high performing predictive models, which explain a large chunk of the stimulus-driven variability, have to account for the nonlinear response properties of the neural activity, thus allowing to identify the underlying computations of the visual system~\citep{carandini2005we}.
+This approach relies on the idea that high performing predictive models, which explain a large part of the stimulus-driven variability, have to account for the nonlinear response properties of the neural activity, thus allowing for the identification of the underlying computations of the visual system~\citep{carandini2005we}.